 Teams in the Business Plan Competition must comply with the following criteria to be eligible for the competition:

-- Teams entering the University of Washington Tacoma VIBE’s Business Plan Competition must have at least one Veteran or Active Duty member.
+- Teams entering the University of Washington Tacoma VIBE’s Business Plan Competition is highly encouraged to have at least one Veteran or Active Duty member.
 This will allow teams to receive a bonus advantage.

 - The business plan must be developed during the student’s tenure at the university.
 Students working with outside entrepreneurs must create an original business plan.